Confounder-robust causal discovery and inference in Perturb-seq using proxy and instrumental variables: Identification of Causal Essential Gene Networks from K562 Cells with Perturb-seq Experiments

-We implemented two sets of applications to properly validate and explore the regulatory networks learned from the data.
-First, for making the evaluation of the causal network feasible from external biological evidence, we initially focused on analyzing the Perturb-seq data in a chromosome specific manner, i.e., we looked at intra-chromosomal regulation of the essential genes.
-This allows us to exploit orthogonal structural and epigenomic information available for K562.
-This restriction enables us to integrate CRISPRi-derived causal influences with 3D genome architecture and chromatin state annotations, providing a natural framework to assess whether inferred causal effects preferentially occur within spatially proximal, epigenetically active neighborhoods.
-Second, to provide further insights on trans-regulation (inter-chromosomal regulation) among a larger set of essential genes, we analyzed the genes located across chromosomes.
+As introduced in Section~\ref{sec:motivating_data}, we applied ARGEN to learn causal networks among core essential genes in K562 cells using Perturb-seq data \citep{replogle2022mapping}.
+We implemented two sets of applications to properly evaluate and explore the regulatory networks learned from the data.
+First, for making the evaluation of the causal network feasible from 3D genomics and epigenomics, we initially focused on analyzing the Perturb-seq data in a chromosome specific manner.
+In other words, we looked at intra-chromosomal regulation of the essential genes (Sections~\ref{sec:direction_robustness} and \ref{sec:epi_3d}).
+This restriction enables us to integrate CRISPRi-derived causal influences with 3D genome architecture and epignetic annotations, providing a natural framework to assess whether inferred causal effects preferentially occur within spatially proximal, epigenetically active neighborhoods.
+Second, to provide further insights on trans-regulation (inter-chromosomal regulation) among a larger set of essential genes, we analyzed the genes located across chromosomes (Sections~\ref{sec:structure_inter} and \ref{sec:func_epi_eval}).